COVID-19 (Coronavirus): Notices related to COVID-19 for members, groups and brokers – READ MORE.

 Another significant milestone for some is attending higher education or graduating from college, which may mean moving to a new state.
 In terms of plan coverage, there are two primary options for those under 26 years of age.

 • You can apply for coverage with your parent or stay on their plan.
 Before you decide, be sure to read your family’s coverage documents and review the provider network carefully.
-Don’t find yourself outside of network coverage and unable to visit an in-network dentist.
+Avoid the inconvenience of being outside of network coverage and unable to access an in-network dentist.

 • You can apply for dental coverage on your own.
 You can shop for dental plans in the state where you list your permanent address.
 You can choose a plan that meets your specific dental needs and budget.

 Talk with any potential employer about their benefit plan offerings.
 If you are under 26, you may continue to enroll in your parents’ plan.
 However, you may enroll in an employer’s group plan, regardless of age.
-Talk with your parents and employer about your personal needs and discuss what is best for you for plan coverage.
+Determine your personal needs and choose the most suitable plan coverage for yourself.
 If your employer does not offer dental benefits, you can also enroll in a dental plan directly with a carrier.

 Comments (2)